dancer1325/bitcoin.org-developer-doc/glossary.md

       **Not to be confused with:** Blocks-first sync (Downloading entire blocks immediately without first getting their headers)

-    High-priority transaction
-    Free transaction
+# High-priority transaction / Free transaction
-      Transactions that don't have to pay a transaction fee because their inputs have been idle long enough to accumulated large amounts of priority.
-Note: miners choose whether to accept free transactions.
+* transactions
+  * /
+    * ❌NOT have to pay a transaction fee❌
+    * their inputs accumulated | time -> HIGHER priority
+  * miners
+    * can choose accept it

         Initial block download
         IBD
           The process used by a new node (or long-offline node) to download a large number of blocks to catch up to the tip of the best block chain.

           **Not to be confused with:** Blocks-first sync (syncing includes getting any amount of blocks; IBD is only used for large numbers of blocks)

 # Input / TxIn
 * == transaction's input /